 Palaeobiology – Palaeoenvironment (PB, in English)

-Palaeobiology covers the evolution of life and ecosystems, with a focus on environmental conditions and processes.
+Paleobiology covers the evolution of life and ecosystems, with a focus on environmental conditions and processes.
 It ranges from the early history of life to recent history and the effects of anthropogenic climate change.
 Important topics are carbonate sedimentology, marine fossils and taxonomy alongside palaeoenvironmental reconstruction.
-Methods include geological field and laboratory work, chemical analytical methods and statistical analysis of large datasets (primarily the Palaeobiology Database, PBDB).
+Methods include statistical analysis of large datasets (such as the Palaeobiology Database or the PaleoReefs Database) geological field and laboratory work and chemical analytical methods.
+Additional information is available on the homepage of the international master program.

 The Geoscience Masters Degree begins with a knowledge deepening phase which lasts for two semesters.
 Students attend both major and minor subjects throughout this phase.
 A core skill and elective module are taken in the first semester and a second core skill module in the second semester.
 The purpose of this period is to broaden the subject-specific and relevant methodological knowledge.